awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-invoke.md

 You can invoke your function locally by using the `sam local invoke` command and providing its function logical ID and an event file\.
 Alternatively, `sam local invoke` also accepts `stdin` as an event\.
 For more information about events, see [Event](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-event) in the *AWS Lambda Developer Guide*\.
 For details about event message formats from different AWS services, see [Working with other services](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html) in the *AWS Lambda Developer Guide*\.

 **Note**
-The `sam local invoke` command described in this section corresponds to the AWS CLI command [ `aws lambda invoke`](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
+The `sam local invoke` command described in this section corresponds to the AWS CLI command [https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
 You can use either version of this command to invoke a Lambda function that you've uploaded to the AWS Cloud\.

 You must execute `sam local invoke` in the project directory containing the function you want to invoke\.